Last Updated on December 19, 2020

 Happily, they are inexpensive and easy to find.

 I selected the Essentials Foaming Cleanser it is best for sensitive skin.
 It’s oil-free to avoid clogging pores.

 It lathers up well, but won’t leave a residue.
 This safe to use face wash for pregnancy is perfect for oil-free and sensitive skin.

-Unfortunately, it has a fragrance and sodium Laureth sulfate.
+Unfortunately, this hydrating face cleanser has a fragrance and sodium Laureth sulfate.
 If you’re trying to avoid those ingredients, it’s best to look elsewhere.

 Amazon’s Solimo brand created a knockoff of Cetaphil’s face cleanser for normal to oily skin.

-The advantage of selecting this over Cetaphil’s product is that this one has no parabens.
+The advantage of selecting this over Cetaphil gentle face wash product is that this one is paraben-free.

 Some users say that the fragrance is a bit strong.
 But, since it comes with a satisfaction guarantee, you can return it for a refund.